Gaussian

 Q: How to tell Gaussian to limit the size of the used /scratch?
 How to determine, what size had been really used?

-A: Once a Gaussian computation finishes, it informs the user about the size of used files in the following form:
+A: Once a Gaussian computation finishes, it informs the user about the size of the used files in the following form:

 It is possible to limit the amount of the used scratch space using the directives %RWF=,%Int=,%D2E= in the form (if more space is necessary, the computation crashes):

-To set the RWF parameter automatically (based on the resources really reserved for a job), please, use the g09-prepare
+To set the RWF parameter automatically (based on the resources really reserved for a job), please use the g09-prepare

 Note: Alternatively, the amount of scratch space may be limited using the MaxDisk=200GB